popphp/pop-http/README.md

 $content = $response->getParsedResponse();
 ```

-That method will attempt to auto-negotiate the `Content-Type` header and give an appropriate data response or object.
+That method will attempt to auto-negotiate using the `Content-Type` header and give an appropriate data response
-For example, if the content type of the response was `application/json`, then the data returned will be a PHP array
+or object.
+For example, if the content type of the response was `application/json`, then the data returned will
-representation of that JSON data.
+be a PHP array representation of that JSON data.

+**POST Example**

 A `POST` request can be given some data in the `$options` array to send along with the request: